- Select plan sheets for the proposal.

 The proposal was the subject of a Planning Commission study session on Monday, January 28, 2013.
 No action took place at this meeting, but the study session provided an opportunity for the Planning Commission and the public to become more familiar with the proposal and to identify potential questions and concerns.
 Since this meeting, the applicant has been reviewing this feedback and considering revisions to the proposal.

 On Tuesday, April 16, 2013, the City Council held a regular business item to review the proposal and consider options for the project review process.
 The Council formed a project subcommittee, comprised of Council Members Carlton and Keith, with the primary objectives of facilitating the process and providing input on the traffic analysis.
+On Tuesday, August 27, 2013, the City Council accepted a final report from the subcommittee and approved proposed scopes of work for the project's traffic analysis.

 Thomas Rogers, Senior Planner